decred/dcrd/README.md

 docker run decred/dcrd
 ```

-You may wish to use an external volume to customise your config and persist the
+You may wish to use an external volume to customize your config and persist the
 data in an external volume:

 ```